ESMValGroup/ESMValCore/doc/recipe/overview.rst

 Task priority
 -------------
 Tasks are assigned a priority, with tasks appearing earlier on in the recipe getting higher priority.
-The tasks will be executed sequentially or in parellel, depending on the setting of ``max_parallel_tasks`` in the :ref:`user configuration file`.
+The tasks will be executed sequentially or in parallel, depending on the setting of ``max_parallel_tasks`` in the :ref:`user configuration file`.
 When there are fewer than ``max_parallel_tasks`` running, tasks will be started according to their priority.
 For obvious reasons, only tasks that are not waiting for